ckamps/2232-defiance/content/02-the-property.md

 type: minimal
 ---

 The property is nestled between the Ridge Creek and Markham Hills developments with minimum lots sizes of 3 and 5 acres respectively.
-The property's location provides you with a front row seat to the Katy Trail State Park and Femme Osage Creek.
+This location provides you with a front row seat to the Katy Trail State Park and the Femme Osage Creek and Missouri River valleys.

 {{< carousel ratio="4x3" class="col-sm-20 col-lg-20 mx-auto" >}}
   {{< img src="img/parcel/parcel-in-context.png" >}}